CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 For each IT system, possibly even for individual IT applications of particular importance, the following influencing factors must be determined.
 For this, the system administrators and the persons responsible for the individual IT applications can be interviewed.
 The results are comprehensible to document.
 In detail must be determined:

 * Specification of the data to be backed up: The data stock of the IT system (the IT application) required for the specialized tasks should be determined.
 These include the application and operating software, the system data (eg, initialization files, macro definitions, configuration data, phrases, password files, access rights files), the application data itself, and log data (e.g., login log, security breach logs, data transfer logs).
 * Availability requirements of the IT applications to the data: For the data specified in the first step, the availability requirements must now be specified.
 A proven measure of this is the indication of the maximum tolerable downtime.
-It specifies the period of time during which the specialist task can be continued without this data, without having to resort to data backups.
+It specifies the period of time over which the specialist task can be continued without this data, without having to resort to backup data.
-* Reconstruction of the data without data backup: To develop an economical data protection concept (see CON.3.M6 Development of a data protection concept), it is necessary to know if and with which effort destroyed data can be reconstructed if a data backup is not available is.
+* Reconstruction of the data without data backup: To develop a data protection concept which is economically appropriate (see CON.3.M6 Development of a data protection concept), it is necessary to know if and at what cost destroyed data can be reconstructed if a data backup is not available is.
 It should be examined from which sources the data can be reconstructed and how long that would take.
 Examples include the file situation, printouts, surveys and surveys.
 * Data volume: For the selection of the storage medium, a decisive factor is the stored and secured data volume.
 * Volume of change: To determine the frequency of backup and the adequate backup procedure, it is important to know how much data changes over a given period of time.
 It is necessary to provide information as to whether existing files are changed in content or whether new files are being created.
 * Change dates of the data: There are IT applications in which data changes only occur on certain dates, such as the payroll accounting run at the end of the month.
 In such cases, data backup immediately after such an appointment makes sense.
 Therefore, for the data to be backed up, it should be indicated whether they change daily, weekly or on specific dates.
 * Deadlines: For the data, it must be clarified whether certain deadlines must be met.
 These may be retention periods or deletion periods in connection with personal data.
 These deadlines are to be considered in the data backup.
-* Confidentiality requirement of the data: The confidentiality requirement of a file is transferred to the backup copy during a data backup.
+* Confidentiality of the data: The confidentiality requirement of a file is transferred to the backup copy during a data backup.
 * Data integrity requirements: For data backups it must be ensured that the data has been stored with integrity and is not changed during the retention period.
 This is all the more important the higher the need for integrity of the user data.
 Therefore, the data backups should indicate how high the integrity requirement is.
 * Knowledge and skills of IT users: Deciding who is responsible for data backup, the IT user himself, or dedicated staff or system administrators is what determines the knowledge and skills of IT users and what tools they have can be made available.
 If the time required to perform a backup for IT users is too high, this should be stated.
 #### CON.3.M2 Definition of the procedure for the data backup [IT-Betrieb, Fachverantwortliche]